 Rapeseed is primarily grown for its oil.
-A big challenge of profitable rapeseed production is the limited use and markets for the meal remaining after oil processing..
+A big challenge to profitable rapeseed production is the limited use and market for the meal remaining after oil processing.
 In some areas, rapeseed, which contains more than 40 percent oil, becomes more profitable than soybeans, which contain 18 percent oil.
-Rapeseed is is also beneficial as a cover crop and for annual forage.
+Rapeseed is also beneficial as a cover crop and for annual forage.
 It provides good soil cover over winter to prevent soil erosion, produces large amounts of biomass, suppresses weeds, and can improve soil tilth with its root system.
-Rapeseed can also be grazed by livestock during the fall growth period.

-Some cultivars of summer annual rape (Brassica napus L.) are used for grazing (additional info: Click here and here).
-They are especially useful for finishing lambs, flushing ewes, for dairy cows and pastured sows.
-Forage rape is ready to graze 80 to 90 days after planting.
+Some cultivars of summer annual rape are used for grazing.
+They are especially useful for finishing lambs, flushing ewes, for dairy cows and pastured sows Forage rape is ready to graze 80 to 90 days after planting.
+Winter rapeseed types can also be grazed by livestock during the fall growth period.

 To date, seed meal remaining after oil production has limited uses.
 The glucosinolates in the meal limit its use in livestock feed rations due to the antinutritional and negative physiological effects.